Join 100,000+ using Download Monitor to

 But before we get to that, in case you have doubts about whether online digital art sales is truly the path for you, let’s see if it’s at least really possible to live off your digital art.

 Just like physical artwork, digital artwork has an audience.
 Since anyone can access and own it, its reach is even greater.

 Digital art marketplaces and platforms such as Etsy have hundreds of artists earning good incomes from them.
 Many artists even run their independent digital art stores.

 Making money from digital art simply comes down to finding people who are interested in the type of art you create.
-You can expect to earn a good income if you create a mainstream digital art product — printable wall decor, for example.
-Or, print on demand fine art.
-However, if you only do motion illusion posters, you will reach a much narrower market that can cap your income potential.
+You can expect to earn a good income if you create a mainstream digital art product (for example, printable wall decor) or print-on-demand fine art.
+However, if you only do motion illusion posters, you’ll reach a much narrower market that can cap your income potential.

 Also, as with traditional art, the kind of distribution you allow and the channels you use influence your earnings.
 We’ll look at these aspects of how to make money with digital art in the following sections.
 For now, just understand that if you set reasonable expectations, digital art can be worthwhile financially.

-The best part when you create a piece of digital art is that you can keep selling it with little effort, which makes it an actual passive income stream.
+The best part when you create a piece of digital art is that you can keep selling it with little effort, making it a passive income stream.
 Regular maintenance and marketing activities take hardly a few hours a week once your basic infrastructure is in place.
 You can manage this in your free time!

 How to make money with digital art in 5 simple steps

 Now let’s start the process of monetizing your digital artwork!